macroecolab/macroecolab.github.io/_members/matthew_durant.md

 name: Matthew Durant
 image: images/matthew.png
 role: masters
-aliases:
-  - J. Smith
-  - J Smith

 ---

-I am a Masters student in macroecology.
+Hi, I'm Matthew Durant.
+I am a 1st year master's student in the Macroecology Lab.
 Originally from Nova Scotia, Canada, I graduated from Dalhousie University with a B.S.
 Honours in Marine Biology and minors in ocean science and statistics.
 During my undergraduate degree, I worked on research focused on fisheries